T. B. Jayah: Muslim Leadership

 Jayah gradually emerged as a leader of the Muslim community of the country.
 After the demise of N. H. M. Abdul Cader, Jayah was appointed as the president of the All Ceylon Muslim League.
 He continued as the president until 1950.

 Political career

 Legislative Council

 In 1924, for the first time in the history, an election was held to select members for the Legislative Council from Mohammedan (Muslim) electorate.
-The Mohammedan electorate was an island-wide communal electorate which represented the Muslim community of the whole country.
+The Mohammedan electorate was an island-wide communal electorate which represented the Muslim and Malay community of the whole country.
 However, only a limited number of citizens had the voting rights during this time period.
 Jayah was elected for the Legislative Council along with two others from this electorate.

 State Council

 In 1931, after the Donoughmore Constitution, all adult citizens of the country were granted voting rights to elect members for the State Council.
 Jayah contested for the Colombo Central electorate, but was defeated by a prominent politician, the Ceylon Labour Party leader, A.E.
 Goonesinha.
 He was again defeated by the same opponent in 1936 election.
 However, despite his defeat, he was nominated to the state council, in 1936, and he continued as a member until 1947.

 In the state council, Jayah was selected to the executive committee of education.
 This gave him a wide scope to advance Muslim education in the country.
 He, along with his fellow Muslim state council member Sir Razik Fareed, established many Muslim schools around the island.
 Also, Jayah fought for the rights of the school teachers.
 He was largely responsible for establishing the pension scheme for school teachers.

 In the state council, Jayah and other state council members, who were from ethnic groups other than Sinhala, formed a "minority group".
 They were particularly concerned about the rights of Tamil and Muslim people of the country.
 However, the "fifty-fifty" campaign carried out by one Tamil state council member G.G.Ponnambalam, was not supported by all of the members in this minority group.